ninjutsoo/t2i-adversarial/README.md

-# Trustworthiness of Generative AI<span id="head"/>
+# Trustworthy Generative AI<span id="head"/>

-A collection of papers and resources on the Trustworthiness of Generative AI.
+A collection of papers and resources on the Trustworthy Generative AI.

 ## Overview